-The Health Insurance Portability & Accountability Act (HIPAA) was passed in 1996, and at its most basic is designed to help safeguard protected health information (PHI) by providing standards for ensuring the data privacy and security of medical information.
+The Health Insurance Portability & Accountability Act (HIPAA) was passed in 1996.
+Additionally, it’s helps safeguard protected health information (PHI) by providing standards for ensuring the data privacy and security of medical information.

-Learn more about HIPAA itself, including the penalties for noncompliance, as well as some of the most common HIPAA violations by watching the video or reading the transcript below.
+Learn more about HIPAA itself by watching the video or reading the transcript below.
+Additionally, this including the penalties for noncompliance as well as some of the most common HIPAA violations.

 Penalties for HIPAA Noncompliance